dofdev/oriels/README.md

 - ~~claw cursor 30m~~
 - ~~refactor networking code to async based on video 1hr~~
 - ~~haul the networking into stereokit 30m~~
-- finish devtime tool 30m
+- ~~devtime tool 30m~~
-- do something spatial with the data
+- ~~do something spatial with the data 48m~~
+- devtime tool 30m

+- why is the latency 20s? (client side?)
-- make a batch script for niko so he can test things easily
+- make a batch script for niko so he can test things easily 32m (+script that does the "install")

 - dead simple press to step through dofs
 - gif maker